passport/www.passportjs.org/docs/username-password.md

 when comparing the user-supplied password with the hashed password stored in the database.

-In case of failed authentication, the `verify` callback is supplying a message, via the `message` option, describing why authentication failed.
+In case of authentication failure, the `verify` callback supplies a message, via the `message` option, describing why authentication failed.
 This will be displayed to the user when they are re-prompted to sign in, informing them of what went wrong.